jd-anabi/functional-programming/haskell-fundamentals.md

 fib 1 = 1
 fib n = (fib n-1) + (fib n-2)
 ```
-As we can see, this is a clear corrollary between the mathematical reccurence relation and the recursive Haskell function.
+As we can see, this is a nice connection between the mathematical reccurence relation and the recursive Haskell function.
 If you are still not comfortable with this, see the [recurence relations](https://jd-anabi.github.io/functional-programming/recurrence-relations)
 section for more help.
 If you are comfortable with these recurrence relations, we are ready  to work with [lists in Haskell](https://jd-anabi.github.io/functional-programming/).